Happy birthday Sami

 1995 – Reserves centre-back Lloyd Jones was born.
 He signed from his hometown club Plymouth Argyle in June 2011, turning pro in May 2013 after sitting on the bench in our Premiership visit to Fulham earlier that month.
 He skippered our Under-21’s for more than a season, spending the last campaign on loan at Swindon Town.

 2000 - Dietmar Hamann scored the last ever goal at the old Wembley as Germany beat England 1-0 in a World Cup qualifier.
 Christian Ziege was winning his first cap as a reds player, with Michael Owen and future red Nick Barmby also playing.
 Kevin Keegan resigned as England boss that evening.

-1893 - James Stott bagged our first ever League hat-trick in our 6-0 Second Division defeat of Middlesbrough Ironopolis, with Duncan McLean, Hugh McQueen and David Henderson also on target.
+1893 - James Stott bagged our first ever League hat-trick in our 6-0 Second Division defeat of Middlesbrough Ironopolis, with Duncan McLean scoring his first goal for the club and Hugh McQueen and David Henderson also on target.